GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Experiments

 \section{Experiments}

 We evaluate GaussianGPT on unconditional generation, scene completion, and large scene outpainting.
 First, we describe the datasets and experimental setup.
-We then present quantitative results on unconditional shape generation, as well as qualitative results for scene generation and completion.
+We then present quantitative results on shape generation, scene generation, and scene completion, as well as qualitative results and large-scale outpainting examples.
 Lastly, we showcase larger scenes synthesized by our approach and ablate the effect of our design choice for sequence ordering.